GemmaButcher-dev/itscool-ms3/DEVELOPMENT.md

 ------
 ## Defensive Programming

+Defensive programming involves writing code that anticipates problems before they happen and handles them gracefully, protecting your application from invalid inputs, unauthorized actions, and other potential issues.
+Here are the ways defensive programming has been integrated in this project:

 ### Password Hashing and Validation

+* How?: Use of generate_password_hash() and check_password_hash() to store and validate passwords.
+* Why?: Storing passwords as plain text is a security risk.
+Hashing helps protect user credentials even the database is compromised.

 ### Form Validation

+* How?:
+* Why?:
 ### Unique Username Checks

+* How?:
+* Why?:
 ### Login Required Decorator

+* How?:
+* Why?:
 ### User Ownership Checks

+* How?:
+* Why?:
 ### Flash Messages and Feedback

+* How?:
+* Why?:
 ### Error Handling and Redirects

+* How?:
+* Why?:
 ### Environment Variables for Sensitive Data

+* How?:
+* Why?:

 ------
 ## Fuzzywuzzy